rashidtalha/latex-templates/README.md

 ### Active Classes:
 *Articles.*
-- `penrose:` An elegent but broadly applicable class for general purpose articles, essays and shorter assignments.
+- `penrose`: Broadly applicable, easily tweak-able, modern extension of the standard article class for general purpose articles, essays, assignments, and so on.
-- `cauchy:` Clutter-free, simple and extendible.
-For lecture notes, general purpose theses and long-form essays.
+- `cauchy`: Clutter-free, simple and extendible.
+For lecture notes, theses and longer reports.

-*Books.*
+*Books & Letters.*
 - `hilbert`: For beautiful yet simple books.
 (Not aimed to be maths-heavy).

-*Letters.*
 - `wade`: For simple elegant letters.

 ### Header/Macro Files:
+*Maths & Physics Tools Bundle.*
-- `mpt-core`: Description
+- `mpt-core`: Collection of useful mathematical commands, macros, etc.
-- `mpt-ext`: Description
+- `mpt-ext`: Extension to mpt-core.
-- `mpt-thm`: Description
+- `mpt-thm`: Theorem-like environments and helper commands.

 ### Older Files/Project:
 *Inactive (for now).*
-- `salam:` Inspired by certain OUP books, but made for articles and handouts.
+- `salam`: Inspired by certain OUP books, but made for articles and handouts.
-- `dirac`: For beautiful and sophisticated books.
-Primarily academic.
-Highly customisable.
+- `dirac`: For sophisticated, primarily academic, books.
 - `witten`: A unique two-column landscape layout for books and notes.
 Primarily academic.
-Highly customisable.

 *Deprecated.*
+- `curie`: A multifunctional class for reports and longer assignments.
-- `mathsphystools:` A collection of macros and redefinitions to be used for all things maths and physics.
+- `mathsphystools`: A collection of macros and redefinitions to be used for all things maths and physics.
-- `thmstyles:` Predefined theorem, definition and remark-like environments.
+- `thmstyles`: Predefined theorem, definition and remark-like environments.
 For coherent styles and consistent naming.
-- `basicstyles:` What does this do?
+- `basicstyles`: What does this do?
-- `curie:` A multifunctional class for reports and longer assignments.

 *One-off project.*
 - `cambridge-schedules`: An attempt at re-creating the Cambridge Maths Tripos Schedules PDF in Latex.
-Keeping it easy to use.

 ---

 ### To-Do List:
+- Remove the deprecated files (eventually).
-- Improve the current sample documents for better documentation
+- Improve the current sample documents for better documentation.
-- Eventually remove the deprecated files
-- Add examples of real-world usage
+- Add examples of real-world usage.